NIHONGA: THEN and NOW Upcoming Workshops

 Session #2: July 28-August 3, 2017 (FULL)

 Nihonga: Then and Now (2 weeks) Penland School of Crafts, Spruce Pine, NC May 27- June 8

 Nihonga: Then and Now (5 day) Pacific Northwest Art School, Whidbey Island, WA- August 13-17

 For more details, please submit the form below.
 I will answer as soon as possible.

 For info on an intensive One-on-One JK Studio Residency click here.
-One opening for winter 2017-18.
+One opening for Winter 2017 (flexible dates).

 I not only learned so much more than what I expected from attending Judith’s workshop, but I also felt as though the experience answered many of the questions I have had in my studio practice through the last several years.
 Judith is a highly knowledgeable teacher who is willing to share her wisdom with her students.
 I appreciated her generosity with her time and expertise, and am grateful that I had this unique opportunity of learning alongside her and other students.
 Although the workshop is advertised as intro-level Nihonga, it is intensive and comprehensive, and appropriate for professional artists who have a clear sense of their style and craftsmanship.